 Tip 4: Break Down Complex Problems

 Breaking down complex problems can make them less intimidating and easier to solve.
-By focusing on one step at a time, you can avoid making careless errors and ensure that you arrive at the correct solution.
+By focusing on one step at a time, you can avoid making careless errors and confirm that you arrive at the correct solution.

 Tip 5: Seek Help When Needed